 In popular culture some are now distinguishing between a near-term human extinction doomer and a gloomer as well.
 It is worth noting that scientists commonly refer to immediate, unpredictable changes as abrupt, non-linear change.
 Near-term human extinction is not academically preferred terminology and has begun to signal fake news and pseudoscience.

-The purpose of this wiki page is to educate on the topic of the global dimming theory, while distinguishing between science fact versus science fiction.
-Further, it intends to discuss the complexities and much misinterpreted unknowns in order to highlight the potential solutions never addressed by deniers.
-The primary counter points can be summarized as follows:
+The purpose of this knowledgebase is to educate on the topic of the global dimming theory, while distinguishing between science fact versus science fiction.
+It is clear the global dimming is a serious factor n our warming world.
+However, there are many misinterpreted unknowns.
+The primary points can be summarized as follows:

-1) It is obvious to all in the scientific community and beyond that we cannot cannot afford anymore warming, thus the 0.5-1.1°C of warming anticipated from the global dimming effect must be offset by gradual drawdown solutions which produce natural aerosol effects such as afforestation, plankton cloud generation, and many more listed on the Scientists’ Warning Geoengineering Wiki.
-These solutions are never discussed by deniers or doomers.
+1) The 0.5-1.1°C of warming anticipated from the global dimming effect must be offset by gradual drawdown which produce natural aerosol effects such as afforestation, plankton cloud generation, and many more listed on the Scientists’ Warning Geoengineering Wiki.

 2) Many of the effects of global dimming are as yet unknowns.
 The impacts of global dimming are not actually always “global” and scientists are just starting to uncover this noting their regional effects differ widely.
 This is a field in its infancy.